adanieljohnson/SAWHET_2/README.md

-# Welcome to SAWHET v2
+# Welcome!
 SAWHET v2 is an R Shiny based web form that checks student lab reports to ensure they are complete.
-It looks for basic elements such as:
+The base form looks for elements such as:

 * Are all of the required parts there?
 * Are some sections too short or long?